 - Understand the beneficial effects that mindfulness practices have on mental and physical health.

 - Incorporate mindfulness insights and practices to develop equitable outcomes for students and clients in all their diversity.

-- Understand the impact of a consistent mindfulness practice on one’s work life: cultivating presence, calmness, equanimity and the ability to access joy.
+- Experience the impact of a mindfulness practice on one’s work life: cultivating presence, calmness, equanimity and the ability to access joy.

 - Certificate of completion provided.

 - Please consult your licensing board if you have questions about whether specific trainings will meet your particular licensure and continuing education needs.